Security deposit on a credit card: What it is & how it works

 Secured credit cards from Capital One

-No matter where you are in your credit journey, Capital One has tools to help you get where you want to go.
-Unlike some other issuers, Capital One reports secured card accounts to all three major credit bureaus.
+Unlike some issuers, Capital One reports secured card accounts to all three major credit bureaus.
 This means that with responsible use, a Capital One secured card may help you build credit and improve your credit scores.

-Capital One has two different secured credit cards.
+Capital One has two secured credit cards: the Platinum Secured card and the Quicksilver Secured card.

 Depending on your credit history, an initial security deposit of $49, $99 or $200 can open a Platinum Secured card account with a credit line of at least $200.
 With no annual or hidden fees, you can focus on building your credit with responsible card use and not on extra charges.
 View important rates and disclosures.